Limb fracture and pinning of the broken bone

 Post-surgical treatment

-Post-surgical care includes regular examination of the mended fracture for bacterial infection, loosening of the pin or needle, and fracture healing.
+Post-surgical care involves regular examination of the fracture site for signs of infection, pin or needle loosening, and fracture healing.
 The removal of the pin is based on X-ray pictures.
-It is usually around 6 weeks post-surgery.
-In rare cases, where the health of the rabbit is affected, the pin can be left in the bone.
+Typically, this occurs approximately six weeks after the procedure.
+Rarely, if a health complication affects the rabbit, the pin may be left in the bone.

 Sandy Minshull